openmindednewby/cSharpInterviewPrep/notes/sub-notes/Server vs Workstation GC.md

 ---

 If you want, I can give you a **30-second script** you can say verbatim when they ask “Server vs Workstation GC—when and why?”

+---

+## Questions & Answers

+**Q: How do you switch between Server and Workstation GC?**

+A: Set `DOTNET_GCServer=1` (or configure in runtimeconfig) for Server GC.
+Without it, Workstation GC is used by default for desktop apps.
+Always verify with `GCSettings.IsServerGC`.

+**Q: Why is Server GC ideal for web APIs?**

+A: It creates a GC worker per core and uses larger segments, reducing collection frequency and keeping throughput high under heavy allocation workloads common in APIs.

+**Q: When would Workstation GC outperform Server GC?**

+A: In small, CPU-limited containers or interactive desktop apps where shorter individual pauses matter more than raw throughput.
+Always measure both modes.

+**Q: Do latency modes differ between Server and Workstation GC?**

+A: Both support `GCSettings.LatencyMode` options (Interactive, Batch, SustainedLowLatency, NoGCRegion).
+Choose based on workload, not GC flavor.

+**Q: How does containerization affect GC choice?**

+A: .NET respects container CPU/memory limits when sizing GC segments and threads.
+If you limit CPUs, Server GC creates fewer worker threads accordingly.

+**Q: How do you monitor GC mode effectiveness?**

+A: Track `% Time in GC`, Gen2 counts, and LOH size via `dotnet-counters` or App Insights.
+Compare metrics when toggling between modes to justify the configuration.

+**Q: Can you mix modes within the same process?**

+A: No. GC mode is a process-wide setting configured at startup.
+You can’t run Server GC for some components and Workstation GC for others.

+**Q: How do pinned objects behave under each mode?**

+A: Pinning affects compaction regardless of GC mode.
+However, Server GC’s larger segments mean fragmentation can be more noticeable if you pin frequently.

+**Q: Does background GC behave differently between modes?**

+A: Server GC runs background Gen2 collections in parallel.
+Workstation GC also supports background GC but with fewer worker threads, so concurrency benefits are smaller.

+**Q: What’s your quick pitch comparing the two?**

+A: “Server GC maximizes throughput on multi-core servers via parallel collections; Workstation GC prioritizes responsiveness with shorter pauses.
+Choose based on workload and validate with GC metrics.”